 The existing clinical area of the Main Building will be renovated as part of the BioScience Connecticut capital program.
 The focus of the renovations will be the Dental School's teaching clinics and the Pat and Jim Calhoun Cardiology Center.
 The project will also replace outdated mechanical and electrical building infrastructure components.
-UCHC and the architects began planning work in March.
+UCHC and the architects began planning work in March and the project is now in the Schematic Design Phase.
 The planning and design work will continue through mid-2014.

-Academic Building
+Proposed Academic Building Addition

 Academic Building Addition and Renovations Originally conceived as a separate floor in the new bed tower, additional medical education space is planned to support the planned 30% increase in dental and medical student class sizes.
 As a result of conceptual planning work, the education space is now planned as an addition to the existing Academic (A) building.
 This approach will provide a centralized location for the majority of the education activities.
-UCHC and the architectural team began planning and design work in March and the work will continue through June, 2014.
+UCHC and the architectural team began planning and design work in March; the project is now proceeding into the Schematic Design phase.
+Design work will continue through June, 2014.